tanmaypardeshi/CSC-510-Project2-TeachersPetBot/docs/FunctionDescription.md

    Outputs:
    - Sends test successful message back to channel that called test

+6. Function: get_instructor

+    Description: Command used to give Instructor role out by instructors

+    Inputs:
+    - ctx: context of the command
+   - member: user to give role Outputs:
+   - Sends confirmation back to channel

 6. Function: set\_instructor

    Description: Command used to give Instructor role out by instructors

    Inputs:
    - ctx: context of the command
    - member: user to give role

+   Outputs:
+   - Sends confirmation back to channel

+ 9. Function: remove_instructor

+    Description: Command used to remove a user from Instructor role by instructors

+    Inputs:
+    - ctx: context of the command
+    - member: user to remove role

     Outputs:
     - Sends confirmation back to channel

 7. Function: create\_event